Fine art photography is the most creative area of image capturing. Here, you need to rely on your own ideas and vision.

 How to Photograph Fine Art?

-Black and white is very different from colour photography.
+Black and white images are very different from color photography.
 The input from the artist is much more important than the photographed subject.

 Here, there are no stiff rules and techniques.
-The limitations are only down to your emotional vision, your imagination and the 256 shades of grey in your black and white image.
+The limitations are only down to your emotional vision.

-Out of the possibilities of fine art photography, street photography is a new style and concept.
+Out of the possibilities of fine art, street photography is a recent concept.
 It stems from being able to see the street and daily life in a different way.

 Portrait photography is the biggest area of conceptual and fine art.
 As the focus is the portrait, posing the model is key.

 Twisting the body is a great way to escape the rigged, block body shape.
 This will also give them a sense of movement, instead of standing still.

 To keep that mood of wonderment, separate arms and legs.
 This dreamy stance allows negative space to give an impression of the model moving.